kenspirit/joi-route-to-swagger/README.md

 ## Test & Generate Sample Swagger Docs

-Runs below test command will:
+Executes below test command will:

 1. Converts all the routes definition file with `-routes.js` suffix in `test/fixtures/` folder to a Swagger docs JSON.
 2. Validate the converted JSON against Swagger Schema 2.0.